triblondon/trib.tv/src/pages/posts/cake-or-death-amp-and-the-worrying-power-dynamics-of-the-web/index.md

 tags: ["AMP", "Featured"]
 ---

-AMP continues to be a large part of the way people view web content on mobile devices.
-Following [AMP Letter](http://ampletter.org), what we’ve seen from Google is largely nice sentiments accompanied by business as usual, and the web ecosystem is suffering for it.

 Recently, I was drawn back into the world of AMP when [I was credited with the suggestion](https://twitter.com/tobie/status/1126141099725271040) for [promotable IFRAMEs](https://discourse.wicg.io/t/proposal-for-promotable-iframe/2375), and therefore the genesis of the [Portals spec](https://wicg.github.io/portals) that it evolved into.
 I wanted to firmly distance myself from portals, because I see them as part of the effort to normalise the use of the **AMP Carousel**, which is an anti-competitive land-grab for the web by an organisation that seems to have an insatiable appetite for consuming the web, probably ultimately to it’s own detriment.

 > To be honest, last time I looked, it seemed like it had been designed to enable the AMP carousel.
 The carousel is a monopolistic land grab for the web and I want no part of it.